 Fortunately, I came prepared.
 I still haven't read those novels yet (though they are available in English thanks to the folk at Seven Seas) but I actually did watch the most recent Boogiepop and Others anime on a whim that fortunately covered some of the events preceding this one.
 While it was still a lot to wrap my head around, I wasn't totally lost.

 I myself still felt a little lost.
 So, the original Boogiepop is... something that dwells in the body of the student Toka Miyashita, while Boogiepop Phantom was born from the burst of light that this show keeps referring to.
-Also, one of the two is an electromagnetic lifeform kept alive by bizarre electric waves permating the city, which are causing so much of the supernatural phenomena and may explain the dream-like haze over the city and the incessant Aurora Borealis "at this time of day", etc.
+Also, one of the two is an electromagnetic lifeform kept alive by bizarre electric waves permating the city, which are causing so much of the supernatural phenomena and may explain the dream-like haze over the city and the incessant Aurora Borealis "at This Time of day", etc.

 Also yes, you CAN watch the 2019 anime and then jump straight into this one from the year 2000, as weird as that sounds.
 Toka is an average 2nd year high school student at Shinyo Academy who carries around a big ole gym bag containing her cosplay outfit for her alternative personality that likes funny hats, whistling classical music, micro-filament wire, and dropping her voice two octaves to say ominous shit.
 It's Boogie's job to keep the world safe by taking away all the weird stuff that seems to threaten it.

 Previously, Boogiepop worked to take down an evil called Manticore, a lab-experiment from the shadowy Towa Organization that was able to shape-shift, produce drugs, and eat people.
 Manticore was the result of trying to clone a highly evolved human who could only mimic the words of others, nicknamed Echoes, similar to Manaka.
 At the end of the story, Manticore tries to kill Echoes but Echoes burst into a beam of light creating the inciting incident.
 Manticore (Minako Yurihara) and their crony Masami Saotome both die but a new entity is born and takes Boogie's cloak and Minako's face to become Boogiepop II aka Boogiepop Phantom, and Manticore's consciousness takes on the appearance of Saotome, aka Manticore Phantom.
 They're generally the ones pulling the strings here with Boogiepop Phantom being the cause of most of the disappearances for their own machinations.
-Cue: This is your brain on Visual Novels.

 In a weird way, I think Boogiepop is the least interesting aspect of the show.
 She's more of a force of nature, and her appearances don't really add much to the inner drama of the characters we meet.
 I guess that's a result of not having greater exposure to the Boogiepop stories.